Origin of Anise Tea

 For the Ladies

 Anise seed is an excellent aid for reducing symptoms of the menopause.
 It is believed that it mimics the effects of estrogen, protecting against the natural decline of the hormones, and reducing and protecting against symptoms such as hot flashes, bone density loss, osteoporosis, dry skin and fatigue.
 Similarly it can also reduce PMS symptoms, and with its muscle relaxant and antispasmodic properties can relieve menstrual cramps and also act as a natural painkiller.
 For nursing mothers, Anise tea would be a very beneficial beverage to add to their daily diet as it is known to promote the production of breast milk and can even reduce colic in babies through the breast milk.

 Add one teaspoon of anise seed to a cup of boiling water and infuse for 10 minutes.

-Anise Star can potentially cause uterine contractions and so should only be taken in very small amounts during pregnancy.
+Anise seed can potentially cause uterine contractions and so should only be taken in very small amounts during pregnancy.